-- Create a new custom dashboard and add six charts to it: three each of the Processor Approvals and Decline Code Transactions charts.
+- Create a new custom dashboard and add six charts to it: three each of the Processor Approval Rate and Decline Code Transactions charts.

 - Next, create a new saved View to filter the individual charts in your custom dashboard.
 To do so:

-- Click the funnel icon at the top-right corner of the first Processor Approvals by Processor chart, then click Add New View.
+- Click the Views icon at the top-right corner of the first Processor Approval Rate chart, then click Add New View.

-- Click the Metadata filter, then enter your metadata.field_name (e.g. retry_attempt) and to specify the first of your three field_values (e.g. 1st retry)
+- Enter your metadata.field_name (e.g. retry_attempt) and specify the first of your three field_values (e.g. 1st retry), then click Done.

-- Repeat step 2 on to the second Processor Approvals chart, creating a View for the second retry type (2nd retry) and saving it for future use.
+- Repeat step 2 on to the second Processor Approval Rate chart, creating a View for the second retry type (2nd retry) and saving it for future use.
 Do the same to the third chart for the third retry type.